-Prerequisite: permission of the instructor Concepts of the curriculum: basic principles of construction;
+Concepts of the curriculum: basic principles of construction; social influence; selection of subject matter; placement problems; organization of instruction; evaluation of outcome.

-social influence; selection of subject matter; placement problems; organization of instruction; evaluation of outcome.
+Knowledge and the Curriculum 0.5 unit

-Knowledge and the Curriculum
+A study of the implications of the nature of knowledge for the elementary and middle school curriculum: the conditions of knowledge; the structure of knowledge theories; the patterns of curriculum; the current debate on curriculum; the justification of curricular decisions.

-Prerequisite: permission of the instructor A study of the implications of the nature of knowledge for the elementary and middle school curriculum: the conditions of knowledge; the structure of knowledge theories; the patterns of curriculum; the current debate on curriculum; the justification of curricular decisions.
+Crucial Issues in Elementary and

-Crucial Issues in Elementary and Middle School Education
+Middle School Education

-Prerequisite: permission of the instructor The course addresses a range of crucial issues related to the foundations of elementary and middle school education.
+The course addresses a range of crucial issues related to the foundations of elementary and middle school education.
 It focuses on such issues as the changing child, school, aims, and social attitudes; curriculum, teaching, assessment; and alternatives to schooling.
 The topic under which the issues will be discussed may vary from year to year.

-Seminar and Project: Focus on Teaching Prerequisite: permission of the instructor
+Seminar and Project: Focus on Teaching 0.5 unit